“My flesh for the life of the world” (John 6:51)

 Adoration times in our parishes

-If you don’t see your parish’s adoration times listed in the schedule linked above, or if they are listed incorrectly, please email details to [email protected].
+If you don’t see your parish’s events shown above, or adoration times listed in the schedule linked above, or if they are listed incorrectly, please email [email protected].

 2024 National Eucharistic Congress